xingcdev/deliveroo-invoices-downloader/README.md

 # Deliveroo invoices scraper

-A automation script written in Python 3.6.9 using [requests](https://requests.readthedocs.io/) module.
+An automation script written in Python 3.6.9 using [requests](https://requests.readthedocs.io/) module.
 It will download restaurant invoices from [Deliveroo Restaurant Hub](https://restaurant-hub.deliveroo.net/).

 Deliveroo Restaurant Hub is used for Deliveroo partner restorers to manage their restaurant, track customers orders or download invoices.